 A woman warrior holding a flowering quiote, riding a velociraptor and charging forth.
 That is Erstwhile Mezcal’s logo in a nutshell.

-Erstwhile Mezcal is a woman-owned, woman-operated business.
-We support fellow women in mezcal production and all aspects of the industry whenever possible.
+Erstwhile Mezcal is a woman-owned, women-led business.
+Elevating underrepresented voices in our industry, including those of women, is one of our core values.
 In almost every mezcal producer family we have met and work with, there is at least one strong, capable woman in the family who makes things run.

-We want to honor that with a strong female presence in Erstwhile Mezcal’s logo.
+We want to honor that along with the spirit of an agave plant in Erstwhile Mezcal’s logo.
 The Erstwhile woman is strong and capable.
 She’s got spunk and grit, but not at the expense of beauty and femininity.
 She is warm.
 She is whimsical.
 She has a great sense of humor.

 But you do not want to mess with her.
 The Erstwhile woman is surely going where she sets her mind to, and there is no stopping her.
 She is such a badass that she can hoist, in mid air, an entire flowering quiote.
 With one hand.